Ljubljana Marshes Wheel

-The archaeological site
+Archaeological site

-Remains of pile dwellings were discovered in the Ljubljana Marsh as early as in 1875.
+Remains of pile dwellings were discovered in the Ljubljana Marsh as early as 1875.
 Since 2011, the site has been protected as a UNESCO World Heritage Site as an example of prehistoric pile dwellings around the Alps, a special form of dwellings in areas with lakes and marshes.
 The archaeologists at the excavation site identified over one thousand piles in the bed of the Iška River, near Ig.
 They reconstructed the dwellings of 3.5 × 7 m in size, separated by approximately 2 to 3 m.
 The analyses of the piles revealed that the dwellings were repaired each year and that a new house had to be built on the same place in as little as 10 to 20 years.

 The earliest inhabitants settled in the region as early as 9,000 years ago.
 In the Mesolithic, they built temporary residences on isolated rocks in the marsh and on the fringe, living by hunting and gathering.
 The permanent settlements were not built until the first farmers appeared approximately 6,000 years ago during the Neolithic.